 Some of our cases get relegated to the Case Dismissed file simply because of the attitude of the consumer.
-Bonnie Lym’s story was almost one of them.
+Bonnie Lym’s Airbnb refund request was almost one of them.

 I reserved an Airbnb listing for one month in Chile.
 After I made the reservation, the owner of this Airbnb rental revealed to me that her house was next to a fuel tank storage area and an industrial sand extraction site.